KNowledgeOnWebScale/walder/README.md

 This means that the [supported template engines](https://www.npmjs.com/package/consolidate#supported-template-engines) are dependent on consolidate.

-Different template engines can be used for different routes, e.g., one route's HTML can be rendered using [pug](https://pugjs.org/api/getting-started.html), while another one's can be rendered using [handlebars](https://handlebarsjs.com/).
+You can use different template engines for different routes, e.g., [pug](https://pugjs.org/api/getting-started.html) renders one route's HTML, while [handlebars](https://handlebarsjs.com/) renders another route's HTML.
 Walder does this all by looking at the file extension of the given template.

 ## Input validation

 While parsing the config file,
 Walder also validates the correctness and completeness of the input.
-When the whole config file is parsed and errors were found, Walder returns all errors and exits.
+When Walder has parsed the whole config file and found errors, Walder returns all errors and exits.

-Currently, the following is validated:
+At the moment, Walder validates the following:

-- All variables in the GraphQL-LD query are described in the parameters section
+- The config files describes all variables in the GraphQL-LD query in the parameters section.

 ## Error handling

-Error pages are bound to a certain HTTP status code.
+Walder binds error pages to a certain HTTP status code.
 You can define default error pages, but also path specific error pages by adding them to the `responses` key in the corresponding path entry.

-### Currently-handled errors
+### Errors

 #### Global